Canonical Context Registry (CCR) v1.9

 Primary reference Operational Business

-Meaning Operational business describes the continuous organizational, administrative, and operational activities required to reliably deliver agreed products and services and to maintain an organization’s ability to operate.
+Operational business describes the continuous organizational, administrative, and operational activities required to reliably deliver agreed products and services and to maintain an organization’s ability to operate.
 It represents the stable execution context in which commitments are fulfilled, resources are managed, and responsibilities are carried out on a daily basis, independent of innovation or transformation initiatives.